Planet Of The Apes | The lost 1990s sequel starring Arnold Schwarzenegger

 Read more: Tim Burton’s Planet Of The Apes, and its controversial ending

 The film was a decent-sized box-office hit but a disaster with critics and filmgoers.
-Plus, Burton famously remarked that he’d “rather jump out a window” than make a sequel, so it’s not only a cliffhanger without a resolution, but after all that effort, a Planet Of The Apes reboot without a sequel.
+Plus, Burton famously remarked that he’d “rather jump out a window” than make a sequel.
+So after all that, it’s not only a cliffhanger without a resolution, but also a Planet Of The Apes reboot without a sequel.

 Later, Peter Chernin stepped down as president of Fox in 2009 and set up his film and TV production company Chernin Entertainment.
 Its first film?
 2011’s Rise Of The Planet Of The Apes, which also features a geneticist human lead (played by James Franco, not Arnold Schwarzenegger, and called Will Rodman, perhaps to avoid confusion with the Lost In Space character) and a plague that will wipe out humanity.

 Incidentally, as well as offering the movie to Michael Bay, Roland Emmerich, and the Hughes brothers after Cameron’s departure, Fox twice went back to Peter Jackson.
 Deep in prep on the Lord Of The Rings movies, but he turned them down.
-But his work with Andy Serkis and WETA Digital throughout that trilogy teed up a lot of the motion-capture effects that would be used in the excellent 2010s Apes trilogy, starring Serkis as Caesar.
+But his work with Andy Serkis and WETA Digital throughout that trilogy laid the groundwork for the motion-capture effects that would be used in the excellent 2010s Apes movies, starring Serkis as Caesar.
 Funny how things work out, isn’t it?

-And we haven’t seen Kingdom Of The Planet Of The Apes yet, but ape baseball has yet to appear in the franchise – if that’s what you fancy though, the 2013 Korean action comedy Mr Go has got you covered.
+And we haven’t seen Kingdom Of The Planet Of The Apes yet, but ape baseball has yet to appear in the franchise – if that’s what you fancy though, the 2013 Korean action comedy Mr Go covers all bases.

 Follow Film Stories on Twitter here, and on Facebook here.